-- 3. Definitions - a.
+- a.
 Bylaws.
-Bylaws shall mean the Bylaws of the Board of Regents of the University of Nebraska.
+Bylaws shall mean the Bylaws of the Board of Regents of the University of Nebraska. - b.

-- b.
 Contract.
 Any deliberate written or oral engagement between the University and one or more other parties, upon a legal consideration, to do, or to abstain from doing some act. - c.
 Emergency.
-Circumstances where it is in the public interest for the University to immediately approve and execute a contract without notice to the public, defined under Nebraska law as "any event or occasional combination of circumstances which calls for immediate action or remedy; pressing necessity; exigency; or a sudden or unexpected happening; or an unforeseen occurrence or condition," which includes, but is not limited to such circumstances as the avoidance of the loss of life, health, safety, or property; a natural catastrophe, such as tornado, storm, flood, snowstorm; a manmade disaster such as a gas explosion or fire; war; act of or serious threatened act of terrorism; or pandemic or widespread disease. - d.
+Circumstances where it is in the public interest for the University to immediately approve and execute a contract (a) to avoid the loss of life, health, safety, or property, (b) to respond to time limits established by persons or entities external to the University, or (c) to obtain cost savings for the University. - d.
+Non-capital goods used in the regular course of business.
+Any article of personal property to be procured by the University that in accordance with generally accepted accounting principles is not carried as a capital asset of the University.

+- e.
+Personal Property.
+Any item of property which is not real property. - f.
 Procurement.
-Any acquisition of property, equipment, goods or services by the University by purchase, lease or license from a contractor or vendor in exchange for payment of money or other consideration. - e.
+Any acquisition of property, equipment, goods or services by the University by purchase, lease or license from a contractor or vendor in exchange for payment of money or other consideration. - g.
 Real Property.
-Refers to land, and shall include any right, title or interest in land or any building, structure or other improvement permanently affixed to land or a building or structure. - f.
-Contract Term.
-When the length of a contract's term is relevant to the delegation of authority provided for in this Section 6.3.1, the contract's entire potential length shall be determinative, e.g. if a contract has an initial term of ten years with an option to renew for an additional five years, then for purposes of this policy, the term of the contract is deemed to be fifteen years. - 4.
+Refers to land, and shall include any right, title or interest in land or any building, structure or other improvement permanently affixed to land or a building or structure. - h.
+Regular Course of Business.
+That which is required on a recurring basis in the normal day to day operations of the University. - i.
+University-Related Use.
+A use of University owned real property under a lease or license contract which is directly related to and supportive of a teaching, research, public service, administrative or student service function of the University.
+Without limiting the generality of the foregoing sentence, a University-related use shall include a licensed student service or public service concession in a University building or facility, a lease of agricultural land for a use directly related to a University teaching or research function, and a lease of space in a University building to an incubator company for the transfer of University owned technology. - 4.
 President's Administrative Authority to Approve and Execute Contracts

-Pursuant to Section 6.4 of the Bylaws, the President shall have authority to approve and to execute:
+Pursuant to Section 6.4 of the Bylaws, the President shall have authority to approve and to execute the following types of contracts.